MarvinChung/Self-Driving-Car-Engineer-Nanodegree-Program/Project3-Traffic-Sign-Classifier/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.

 <img src="visualization.png" width="480" alt="Combined Image" />
-It is a bar chart showing the histogram of labels in training data
+This is the bar chart showing the histogram of labels in training data

 <img src="bar.png" width="480" alt="Combined Image" />
 ### Design and Test a Model Architecture